 - Involves one or more Allies in their defence (Optionally, there is a romance sub-plot with one of the Allies).

 - Attempts to prevent the Antagonist’s attack, dealing with further Allies and Enemies as they meet them.

 - Has their plan undercut by the Antagonist attacking differently.

 - Narrowly fails to stop the Antagonist (or stops the Antagonist who then escapes)

 - Has a final confrontation with the Antagonist and stops (or fails to stop) them carrying out their plan.

 Skyfall’s Plot Holes

 I’d argue that the film doesn’t have a truly outstanding action sequence.
 The fight in the shadows and neon of Shanghai is stylish, the one in the Komodo dragon pit at the Macao casino somewhat exotic, but the motorbike chase over the roofs of Istanbul’s Grand Bazaar is nothing special, reminding me of several similar scenes in other films.
-The fight on the roof of the train is OK but the use of the digger made little sense to me.
-The London underground chase sequence is tense, and I’m sure the crashing tube train cost a lot to film, apparently it was a real train not CGI, but it was not that relevant to the plot.
+The fight on the roof of the train is okay, but the use of the digger made little sense to me.
+The London underground chase sequence is tense, and I’m sure the crashing tube train cost a lot to film – apparently it was a real train, not CGI – but it’s not that relevant to the plot.